victor-busami/revolutionizing-agriculture-webapp/README.md

 ## 🔍 Key Features and Functionality

+### Data Analysis Features

 - **Data Exploration:** Understand seasonal trends, identify outliers, and visualize variable relationships.
 - **Data Preprocessing:** Cleans data and prepares it for modeling (e.g., using OneHotEncoder, LabelEncoder, StandardScaler, RobustScaler).
 - **Modeling:** Compares multiple regression models (Linear Regression and Random Forest Regressor) for yield prediction.
 - **Model Evaluation:** Includes RMSE and R² metrics with insights on model performance.
 - **Feature Importance:** Highlights key variables that influence crop yield.
 - **Seasonal Analysis:** Explores agricultural seasons (Kharif, Rabi, Zaid) and their impact on yield.

+### Web Application Features

+- **Interactive Dashboard:** Key metrics and insights displayed in an easy-to-understand format
+- **Data Browser:** View and explore the agricultural dataset
+- **Visualization Tools:** Interactive charts and graphs to analyze agricultural patterns
+- **Yield Prediction:** Input your parameters to get crop yield predictions
+- **Responsive Design:** Access the application on desktop and mobile devices

 ---